Tharwat15/Task_Manager/README.md

 ## Responsive UI
 The Task Manager App is designed to provide a seamless experience on both portrait and landscape orientations.
 The UI components adjust automatically to ensure an optimal layout regardless of the device's orientation.

-## Contributing
-Contributions are welcome!
-If you have any suggestions or improvements, feel free to create a pull request or open an issue.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Contact
-For any inquiries or issues, please contact [your-email@example.com](mailto:your-email@example.com).

-Thank you for using the Task Manager App!